-Each fire group you create can have your ship's primary and secondary fire button activate a different set of weapons and modules.
+Each fire group you create can have your ship's primary and secondary fire button (by default "Left Mouse Button" and "Right Mouse Button" when using mouse and keyboard) activate a different set of weapons and modules.

-You can cycle between fire groups using the "Cycle Next Fire Group" command
+You can cycle between fire groups using the "Cycle Next Fire Group" command (by default bound to "N" when using mouse and keyboard)

 Weapons, and some other modules, are fitted to retractable hard points on your ship.
-Before you can fire these modules, you will need to deploy your ship's hard points by using the "Deploy Hardpoints" command.
+Before you can fire these modules, you will need to deploy your ship's hard points by using the "Deploy Hardpoints" command (by default bound to "U" when using mouse and keyboard).